cea-sec/usbsas/doc/usage.md

 mind, e.g. simple full screen window that can't be closed or minimized to interact with other components of the system.

-It allows transfering files from USB to USB or remote host, wiping a USB device and making image of a USB device.
+It allows transferring files from USB to USB or remote host, wiping a USB device and making image of a USB device.

 After [building](./build.md), start `usbsas` and the `client`: